Congratulations on your admission to graduate school here at UBC! Please review your Newly Admitted Checklist for important next steps.

 - If you are using a U-Pass on your Compass Card for transit, you are required to have the UBCcard on you when on transit.

-You can obtain your card once you have enrolled in at least one course and after the carding system opens up in mid-July.
+You can obtain your card once you have enrolled in at least one course and after the carding system opens up in early August.

 Annual tuition fees are divided into three installments, due in September, January and May.
 Amounts vary by program and will include Student Activity Fees and Extended Health Insurance Fees.
 Check your fee amounts and due dates and pay fees online at the Student Services Centre.